woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Richard**: Can I drive you home?

-**Alexandra**: No,thanks.
+**Alexandra**: No, thanks.
 The train is just up the street.
 It won’t take me long at all.

 **Richard**: Well, you really saved the day for me, Alexandra.